Evan8456/Draw-It/README.md

 # One more thing?
 This course put us through our paces.
 At times things seemed overwheleming.
 This was especially true when one of our teammate contracted covid-19, causing us to slow our development time.
 After lots of hard work and dedication, we were able to complete the webapp on time.

+Also, our project name is called Draw-it, however, our folder is called PaintME.
+The reasoning for this is because at the of deployment, paintME as a domain was already taken.
+Since a lot of our server dependencies refer to the folder paintME, we decided to keep it and get the the domain draw-it instead.